 Septic Systems Are Not Covered During a Home Inspection

 If you want your septic system examined then you’ll have to order a separate inspection.
-People often assume that this service is included in a standard home inspection, but the next time you’re scheduling for an inspection don’t anticipate a report on your septic system.
+People often assume that this service is included in a standard home inspection, but the next time you are scheduling for an inspection do not anticipate a report on your septic system.
 It wouldn’t be realistic to expect a home inspector to investigate your septic system, the reason for this is, in order to properly inspect a home’s septic system, digging would be required.

 Some home inspectors may be able to investigate your septic system separately, but this service won’t be included in your standard home inspection.
 If you’re worried about when you should have your septic system examined, then InterNACHI recommends that you have it annually inspected.